up114/uORF_Analysis/README.md

 - To get rows of overlap from the uORF BED:
    -	 bedtools intersect -u -a "_path_/ltdstart_bed.bed" -b "_path_/gencode_cds.gtf" > "_path_/uorf_overlap.txt"

 Note: These functions will report if at least one overlap is found.
-To also report the number of bp that overlap, add -wo to the options
+To also report the number of bp that overlap, add "-wo" to the options

  ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 **uorf_reads_psite.py**